conradz/rework-assets/README.md

    the current directory.
  * `prefix`: The URL that is used to prefix the urls from the generated CSS.
    Defaults to empty.
+ * `retainName`: Append hash to the original asset name to make identification easier, rather than naming solely based on hash.
+   Defaults to true.
  * `onError`: A function that is called whenever an error occurs whil reading a file.
 This function can simply ignore the error if desired, which causes the URL to be unchanged from the source file.
 The default function throws the